Pondidum/pondidum.github.io/_posts/2019-01-28-nomad-rabbitmq-consul-cluster.md

 I ran into a few problems trying to get this working, but a lot of searching and some help from the [RabbitMQ mailing list](https://groups.google.com/forum/#!forum/rabbitmq-users) (thanks Luke!) got me through all the issues, so hopefully, this will be easier next time and for other people too.

+It is also worth noting that this is only going to be covering how to make a cluster work, not how to make it secure (setting up TLS etc.) for production usage.
+There is a lot of [documentation on the RabbitMQ website](https://www.rabbitmq.com/production-checklist.html#security-considerations) for further reading on this!

 The full repository with all of the [demo code is available on my Github](https://github.com/Pondidum/Nomad-RabbitMQ-Demo).

 ## Nomad Cluster